Floer theory and flips: Clean intersections

-equal to the given $J_D$ away from nodes and boundary:
+and equal to the given $J_D$ near the nodes and boundary:

-and equal to the given stabilizing almost complex structure $J_D$ on the boundary.
 A {\em perturbed pseudoholomorphic strip} for the pair $(L_0,L_1)$ consists of a treed disk $C$ and a map $u: C = S \cup T \to X$ such that .1in \begin{enumerate} \item[] {\rm (Boundary condition)} The Lagrangian boundary condition holds $u ( (\partial C )_b ) \subset L_b$ for $b \in \{ 0,1 \}$. .1in \item[] {\rm (Surface equation)} On the surface part $S$ of $C$ the map $u$ is $J$-holomorphic for the given domain-dependent almost complex structure: if $j$ denotes the complex structure on $S$ then

 .1in \item[] {\rm (Boundary tree equation)} On the boundary tree part $T \subset C$ the map $u$ is a collection of gradient trajectories: